-The UNFCCC recently projected that under current NDCs, global emissions will rise 16% over 2010 levels by 2030-dauntingly far from the 45% reduction needed to hold the global temperature increase to 1.5°C. Yet, hope remains.
-According to analyses by the Climate Action Tracker in May 2021, global warming by 2100 could be as low as 2.0°C, assuming full implementation of the net zero targets that countries have announced or are considering.
-Notably, the key to moving closer to the Paris temperature goals is stronger short-term targets.
+The UNFCCC recently projected that under current NDCs, global emissions will rise 16 percent over 2010 levels by 2030-dauntingly far from the 45 percent reduction needed to hold the global temperature increase to 1.5 degrees C. Yet, hope remains.
+According to analyses by the Climate Action Tracker in May 2021, global warming by 2100 could be as low as 2 degrees C, assuming full implementation of the net zero targets that countries have announced or are considering.53 Notably, the key to moving closer to the Paris temperature goals is stronger short-term targets.